Mediavine Review (Should You Make the Switch?)

 • Customer Service:

 Mediavine provides good customer service and support.
 This is embedded in their company policy.
-If you have any questions or concerns, you can shoot them an email, and they will typically respond promptly.
+If you have any questions or concerns, email them, and they will typically respond promptly.

 • Innovative: